Anxious about dental visits? We now offer sedation.

 To help alleviate any financial stress, we’re happy to provide you with an estimate in advance of any treatment.
 This way there won’t be any unwanted or unexpected billing surprises and you can budget for your treatment.

 We will work with you and your insurance company to ensure that you get the greatest possible benefit from your plan.
-At the end of each consultation, we are happy to complete and submit your dental insurance claim forms on your behalf to your insurer who will reimburse you directly.
+At the end of each consultation, we are happy to attempt to direct bill your insurance to reduce the upfront costs to you.

 Note: It is important that you notify us of any changes in your plan or your address.
 Your insurance policy is a contract between you, your employer and the insurance company.
 Many insurance companies will not provide us with information directly.